Interstitial lung disease - adults - discharge

 - Stand up and sit down several times.

-- Hold your legs straight out in front of you, then put them down.
+- Hold your legs straight out in front of you, then lower them.
 Repeat this movement several times.

 Keep your lungs from becoming more damaged.